matmu/vep/README.md

 ```
 docker run -it --name vep.<version> matmu/vep:<version>
 ```
-The option `name` does not have do be used as there is always a default name for a new container but is quite useful for later references.
-If the image was not downloaded before this will automatically be done in this step.
+The option `name` does not have do be used as there is always a default name for a new container but it is quite useful for later references.
+If the image was not downloaded before this command is executed, it will automatically be done in this step.

-The usage is similar to the one in singularity.
+The usage is similar to the one in Singularity.
 It must be ensured that the container is running.
 If that is the case, then
 ```bash
 docker exec -it vep.<version> [command]
 ```